List of Murdoch Mysteries characters: Constable George Crabtree

 Crabtree revealed in one episode ("Big Murderer on Campus") that he did not know who his biological mother was and was left on the doorstep of a church and taken in by the family there.
 He was later re-united with his mother at the end of the episode after taking part in a plan to uncover the murderer of a professor; he learns that she was forced to leave him on the church's doorstop after her husband died and she couldn't provide for their son.
 Crabtree also frequently refers to his many "Aunts", each of whom seems to be named after a variety of flower.
 In the season 7 episode "Republic of Murdoch", it is revealed that these Aunts are, or at one time have been, prostitutes who live in a large house rented to them by the Reverend who became Crabtree's guardian after he was abandoned.
-Crabtree, while having-been born in Toronto, was raised in Newfoundland.
+Crabtree, while having been born in Toronto, was raised in Newfoundland.

 In season 3, it is revealed that Crabtree is a Freemason, along with Brackenreid, and turns out to be of higher rank than the inspector, as Brackenreid cannot refrain from his use of bad language, etc.

 Crabtree also has a difficult time with a flighty socialite named Roger Newsome, whom he has numerous dealings with, to his irritation.
 His deepest cause for this enmity was when Newsome was assisting Crabtree on a case and at one point Crabtree was being attacked with deadly intent by a criminal.
 Rather than do anything to assist his police companion in mortal peril, Newsome abandoned him in blatant cowardice, and Crabtree required assistance from others.
 Newsome never adequately apologized for his failure and would meet the unforgiving Crabtree on numerous other occasions.
 However, when Newsome was murdered by a sniper to silence his testimony for a murder trial in the episode, "Weekend at Murdoch's", Crabtree was able to spare a bit of politeness for him under the circumstances.
+In the show's 16th season, he marries Roger Newsome's cousin Effie (Clare McConnell).